TeYuanLiu/teyuanliu.github.io/content/blog/programming-language.md

         -   The GNU Compiler Collection (GCC) converts C code into the assembly specific to our CPU architecture like x86_64, amd64, or arm64.
         -   The assembler compiles the assembly into a group of binaries, also called object files.
         -   The linker combines the object files and libraries into the final binary.
+    -   English
+        -   The English compiler converts a set of English sentences into a binary.
 -   Binary to electrical signal
     -   The CPU executes the binary by running electronic signals inside the logic gates.
         -   Fetch